neilabenlakhal/neilabenlakhal.github.io/2020-2021Lecture/SOC/Chapter_2/ToCode/README.md

-## ToCode2 : XML Exercices
+## ToCode2 :  XML Exercises

-## XML Exercises

 Do the following exercises and save files in a Folder under your Github Account.
 Name the repository folder `ToCode2`.
-Share with me via Microsoft team the repository address and content.
+Share with me via Microsoft team the repository URL and content.

 ### Exercice 1